 Dr. Nikolay Megits is an expert of global economics, strategic management, FDI in emerging markets, and entrepreneurship, with a distinguished record of academic achievement in lecturing and scholarly research.
 He possesses over 25 years of international business experience including strategic planning, sales, and import/export practices.
 Dr. Megits received his MBA from Augsburg University in Minneapolis and earned a Doctorate in Economics from the Universitas Libera Ucrainensis in Munich, Germany.
 He is associated with Target Corporation and serves as an adjunct professor for numerous international business courses at Hamline University School of Business and Globe University/Minnesota School of Business.
 During his business career, Dr. Megits founded, owned and operated several successful start-up enterprises.
 Most currently, he established the Institute of Easter Europe and Central Asia and launched the Journal of Eastern European and Central Asian Research.
 Dr. Megits is an Academic of the Ukrainian Academy of Economic Sciences and a Member of the U.S. Academy of International Businesses.

-Dr. Charlotte Davis is an Assistant Professor of Management at Concord University in Athens, WV.
+Dr. Charlotte Davis is an Associate Professor of Management at Concord University in Athens, WV.
 Dr. Davis earned her degrees from Texas Tech University, Wayland Baptist University, and the University of Memphis.
 Her research interests are in the area of expatriate management; employee motivation, culture and HR strategy; immigrant professionals; and grief in the workplace.
 She teaches courses in International Business, Human Resource Management, Business Ethics, and Principles of Management.
 She has taught at the University of Memphis, Christian Brothers University (Memphis), Vienna University of Economics and Business (WU), and Concord University.
 While in Vienna, she taught courses in Global Mindset and Intercultural Competence, and in International Management.
 She is in charge of an international exchange program between Concord University and Universidad Politécnica de Puebla in Mexico, and is working with the Collaborative Online International Learning (COIL) program in the State of West Virginia.
 She holds a CPA, PHR certification, and SHRM-CP certifications.

 Chairman of Advisory Board